rawatshubham015/UbuntuDeviceSync/README.md

-This repository is used only to store ebooks in pdf format.
+This repository branch is only used to store ebooks in pdf format.